 Utan jord - inget liv eller Den goda jorden ( No soil - no life or the good soil)

 The symposium took place at Grand Hotel in Lund on the 25th of November 08:25 - 17:00.
 For more information se our Programme (6.8 MB)

 You can see the lecture with Hans Rosling here on Youtube

 The Recruitment & Renewal of Research (Forskningens rekrytering & förnyelse)

-The Royal Physiographic Society of Lund aranged the symposia "Forskningens rekrytering & Förnyelse" on May 19th 2015 at Grand Hotel in Lund.
-The symposia was filmed and will soon be available on our website.
+The Royal Physiographic Society of Lund aranged the symposium "Forskningens rekrytering & Förnyelse" on May 19th 2015 at Grand Hotel in Lund.
+The symposium was filmed and will soon be available on our website.